Medical Negligence Solicitors

 In practice, medical negligence may occur in any healthcare setting, whether it be due to negligent behaviour on the part of a surgeon, GP, dentist, nurse, clinician or any other type of medical professional.
 Environments in which malpractice may occur include GP practices, NHS hospitals, private clinics, care homes, dental practices and pharmacies, and the consequences of these incidents can often have a significant impact on those affected.

 Medical negligence comes in many different forms, and no case is ever exactly the same.
-Having said that, some of the most common examples of medical negligence include:
+Below, we have listed a variety of different examples of medical negligence that may occur:

-Bringing a medical negligence claim can go a long way in ensuring you are fairly compensated for the negligent medical treatment you have received.
+A successful medical negligence claim will ensure you are fairly compensated for the negligent medical treatment you have received.
 In order for your claim to be successful, we need to prove that:

-- The healthcare professional in question failed to adequately carry out their duties and;
+- The healthcare professional in question failed to adequately carry out their duties by providing you with an acceptable standard of care and;

 - You have suffered avoidable harm as a result of their negligence